 To kill the lice, you may want to consider using an insecticide.
 Commonly used insecticides like fipronil, imidacloprid, and selamectin can all be effective.
-There are several products you can buy, like Frontline Spray and Advantage Spray that contain insecticides.
+Several products you can buy, like Vet’s Best Flea & Tick Home Spray and Advantage Spray, contain insecticides.

 You don’t want to harm your dog, and some typical insecticides are incredibly harmful to cats and other small pets that you may have in your home.
-That’s why it’s vital to reach out to your vet about what they think is best.
+That’s why contacting your vet about what they think is best is vital.
 Also, insecticides will not kill the lice eggs.

 If you’re looking for a home remedy for getting rid of lice, you can consider a homemade flea and tick preventative treatment.
 It may help kill some of the lice and prevent them in the future.
-Again, make sure you check with your vet before you begin any treatment.
+Again, check with your vet before you begin any treatment.

 2. Remove The Lice And Eggs

 If your dog is infested with lice, shaving your dog is an excellent way to remove lice and eggs.
-For a mild case, you can use a special comb.
+For a mild case, you can use a special flea comb.
 This fine-tooth comb will remove the attached lice and eggs from your dog’s hair.
-Because you can’t kill the eggs with insecticides, the comb is the best way to remove them.
-You’ll need to comb regularly for a month or more to ensure complete lice eradication.
+Because you can’t kill the eggs with insecticides, the flea comb is the best way to remove them.
+You must use the flea comb regularly for a month or more to ensure complete lice eradication.

 3. Clean Your Home